Local Statistics for Generative Image Detection: Conclusion

 \section{Conclusion}

 In this paper, we described a method combining three localized processing approaches and their corresponding feature sets to detect generative images.
 Instead of finding traces concealed in DM-generated images, we chose to find unique traces that are present in digital camera images but not in DM-generated images.
-We first demonstrated the classification performance of our proposed method.
-Then, we compared the early method suggested in \cite{gallagher2008image} with our Features (1) and showed that Features (1) alone outperforms the early method.
-We also revealed that JPEG compression and image resizing actually made the early method \cite{gallagher2008image} ineffective.
-Even though Features (1) also failed with JPEG compression and image resizing, they perform well as a system when combined with Features (2)(3) which leverage local statistics in block-reduced images and the local correlation between color channels respectively.
-All experiment results of our porposed method were obtained by training only on \textbf{randomly selcted 10\% of samples per class}.
-This shows the efficiency and robustness of our proposed method compared to state-of-the-art classifiers which requires much more samples to train.
+Our approach was effective in distinguishing real images from DM-generated images.
+We first demonstrated the excellent classification performance of our proposed method.
+We then compared the existing detector DIRE \cite{wang2023dire} with our method and showed that our method was superior than DIRE in terms of generalizability when handling unseen images.
+Qualitative comparison also showed significant differences between real and generated images when visualizing our proposed feature sets.
+All experiment results showed that even though our method used only \textbf{randomly selected 10\% of images for training}, it could still beat the performance of state-of-the-art deep-learning based classifiers.